Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-cluster-management/01-create-cluster.md

 #### Cluster, and leader is _not_ a worker

 You can also choose not to have the leader be a worker.
 This is useful if you have a spare Raspberry Pi without the Pioreactor hardware, or the number of Pioreactors grows large and you wish to keep one out of the inventory to focus on being a leader only.
-We provide custom images for this [here, titled `pioreactor_leader.zip`](https://github.com/Pioreactor/CustoPiZer/releases)
+We provide custom images for this [here](http://localhost:3001/user-guide/software-set-up#id-like-to-have-the-leader-not-be-a-worker-and-only-a-standalone-leader-can-i-do-that).

 ![leader not worker](/img/user-guide/leader_cluster.png)